 Finishing a basement is certainly not an easy task.
 Installing temperature control, insulation, flooring, and walls, not the mention the decor, is definitely an intensive project.
-Once all the heavy construction is complete, though, you can stress less and have a little fun choosing paint and lighting for this bonus room.
+Once all the heavy construction is complete, though, you can stress less and have a little fun choosing paint and lighting for your new bonus living space.

-Whether it’s a guest room, game room, or entertainment center, your basement should be warm, inviting, and sophisticated.
+Whether it’s a guest room, home office, or entertainment hub, your basement should be warm and inviting.
 Achieving this has much to do with the paint color on the walls.
-When searching for your perfect shade, keep in mind the size of the room as well as how much natural light it receives.
-In general, small, dimly lit rooms benefit from lighter colors whereas large, bright spaces can pull of darker hues.
+When searching for your perfect shade, be mindful of the size of the room as well as how much natural light it receives.
+In general, small, dimly lit rooms benefit from lighter colored walls whereas large, naturally, light spaces can pull off darker hues.
 Understandably, with so many color options out there, picking just a few can feel a little overwhelming.
-To get you started, we’re going over the four best colors for your finished basement.
+To get you started, we’re going over the four best basement paint colors colors.

 Soft grey paint is a designer’s old-reliable when it comes to basement walls because they brighten and soften spaces without creating the sterile and industrial feeling that white can give off.
 Soft greys reflect natural light to bring even more brightness into a typically dim room.
-It’s neutral enough to comfort any guest, but the depth of the grey makes it feel a little cozy.
+Soft greys are neutral enough to comfort any guest, but the depth of grey walls makes a room feel a little cozy.
 If you intend to use the basement as a second living room, soft grey will give the room a relaxed and soothing vibe, but don’t forget to add colorful accents to keep it interesting.
 By adding a few throw pillows and patterned accents, your basement will go from drab to fab in no time.

-If your basement lacks natural light, which many do, incorporate yellow walls to brighten up the room.
+If your basement lacks natural light, which is not uncommon, incorporating yellow walls to brighten up the room is a good move.
 Yellow paint, like soft grey, amplifies whatever light hits it, and the bright hue makes the basement a little more playful.
 Yellows with tan undertones can be quite versatile, as they’re colorful and bright, but not so bold that you’ll grow out of the look or get sick of it after a few months.
 If an all-yellow basement will be too overwhelming, consider an accent wall instead for a pop of color without an overwhelming feeling.

 Blue is a popular color choice for basements because it delivers something more interesting than tan or grey, but is still neutral enough to complement a variety of design styles and accent colors.
-Dark blue walls are very mature and work well for offices or older kids’ rooms since they give off a mature vibe.
+Dark blue walls are very sophisticated and work well for offices or older kids’ rooms since they give off a mature vibe.
 Because dark blues are so deep, be sure the room is filled with light, natural or otherwise, to prevent it from feeling too small.
-Lighter blues, on the other hand, can brighten up your basement, bringing a bit of fun to a playroom or TV room.
+Lighter blues, on the other hand, can brighten up your basement, bringing a bit of fun to a playroom, TV room, or office.